Oriel provides strong and experienced tutorial support in each of the three traditional branches of chemistry: organic, inorganic and physical.

 Your employment potential with a Chemistry degree is very high, whether or not you exploit your qualifications explicitly.
 Chemistry furnishes much of the material base of modern civilisation, and chemists are a constant source of innovation.
 The vast majority of Oxford graduates in Chemistry obtain employment offering not only good career prospects but also job satisfaction and long term security.

 Conditional offers: A*A*A at A-Level (or equivalent) including chemistry and mathematics.
 The A*s must be in science subjects and/or mathematics.
-Candidates applying to study Chemistry (F100) must take the Thinking Skills Assessment: Section 1 (TSA S1) as part of their application.
-TSA S1 is a 90-minute test that consists of 50 multiple-choice thinking skills questions.
-The registration deadline is 15 October, and further information can be found on the Chemistry Admissions page.
+Further information can be found on the Chemistry Admissions page.